openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

+The `ov::Model` object represents any models inside the OpenVINO™ Runtime.
+For more details please read article about [OpenVINO™ Model representation](model_representation.md).

 The code above creates a compiled model associated with a single hardware device from the model object.
 It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware resources).
 To learn how to change the device configuration, read the [Query device properties](./supported_plugins/config_properties.md) article.